karmaniverous/stan-cli/.stan/system/stan.todo.md

 ## Completed (recent)

+- Live restart and final-frame policy
+  - Restart bridge: do not paint “cancelled” rows; instead clear renderer rows and render a header-only bridge with the hint.
+The first full table after restart now reflects only the new session’s rows (waiting/run), with the hint continuously visible.
+  - Final completion: persist the full table (rows + summary + hint).
+Header-only persistence is reserved for cancellation paths and restart bridges.
+  - Changes:
+    - ProgressRenderer.resetRows() to drop prior rows without clearing the screen.
+    - LiveSink.resetForRestart() to invoke renderer reset at the restart boundary.
+    - LiveSink.stop(opts) now supports headerOnly=true for cancellation; default persists the full table.
+    - LiveUI.onCancelled('restart') stops painting cancelled rows and resets before the header-only bridge; on cancel, it persists a header-only bridge; on normal completion, it persists the final full table.

 - Exit/cancel idempotency
   - Added an internal “stopped” guard to LiveUI.stop() and LiveSink.stop() so late/double calls no‑op.
-  - This prevents duplicate final‑frame flushes when the process exit hook fires after a manual cancel.
-  - Verified that repeated stop invocations do not emit extra frames and that exit‑hook cleanup is effectively a no‑op after detach.
+  - This prevents duplicate final‑frame flushes when the process exit hook fires after a manual cancel.  - Verified that repeated stop invocations do not emit extra frames and that exit‑hook cleanup is effectively a no‑op after detach.

 - UI/renderer/session decomposition (instrumentation seam and structure)
   - Split the monolithic UI into: